Lake Merritt Plaza & Transit Operations Facility

 BART is starting work on a new Transit Operations Facility (TOF) and redesign of the Lake Merritt Plaza area to support improved and expanded BART operations and create an enhanced multimodal transportation hub and transit plaza that better serves the neighborhood.

 This project also presents an exciting opportunity to modernize the plaza to serve as an enhanced transportation hub and to support the vision of the Lake Merritt Station Area Plan, which was adopted by the City of Oakland in 2014.
 The Plan envisions the BART blocks as catalytic sites that establish an active neighborhood hub, provide pedestrian-oriented spines along 8th and 9th, and connect neighborhood assets – including BART, Chinatown, Laney College, the Oakland Museum of California, and the Jack London District, among others.
-The Plan also envisions high-rise development is envisioned for the BART parking lot block and the MetroCenter block, which will be designed and developed through a separate process in the future.
+The Plan also envisions high-rise development being advanced through BART's TOD program - please see Lake Merritt TOD for more information.

 - Make Transit Work